briansebzhou/Brian2STDPMNIST/README.md

 This small project is to translate Brian 1 code from Paper "Unsupervised learning of digit recognition using spike-timing-dependent plasticity" written by PU Diehl to Brian 2 version.

 The repository is further updated to be compatible with Python 3.10.16.
-Future integrations with [Brian2CUDA](https://brian2cuda.readthedocs.io/en/latest/introduction/index.html) is considered.
+Integrations with [Brian2CUDA](https://brian2cuda.readthedocs.io/en/latest/introduction/index.html) is under progress.

 ## Prerequisite